melezhik/outthentic-dsl/README.md

 Search context could be however changed in some conditions.

-## dsl parser
+## DSL parser

-dsl parser is the program which:
+DSL parser is the program which:

-* parses dsl code
+* parses DSL code

 * parses text input